Olena-prydalna/Olena-prydalna/README.md

 ## Hello!
 I'm Olena

 - 👩🏻‍💻 I'm a Junior Web Developer.
-- 🎓 Currently studying at DCI (Digital Career Institute GmbH).
+- 🎓 Completed training in Web and Software Development at DCI (Digital Career Institute GmbH).
-- 🖥️ Learning both Frontend and Backend development.
+- 🖥️ Skills in Frontend and Backend development.
 - 🌿 I find inspiration in nature, music, good books, and little journeys to new places
 - 🎨 Recently, I've been experimenting with and learning Midjourney
 - 📖 I'm open to learning new things and expanding my skills